 The Company does not have, and does not currently intend to establish, a Nomination and Remuneration Committee (NRC) because the formation of such a committee would be inefficient given the Company's size and nature and having regard to the fact that the Company does not have any employees.
-For this reason, a NRC would not serve to protect or enhance the interest of shareholders.
+For this reason, a remuneration committee would not serve to protect or enhance the interest of Shareholders.

-Should the size of the Company change (and the Company commences having employees), the Company will consider establishing a NRC.
+Should the size of the Company change (and the Company commences having employee), the Company will consider establishing a remuneration committee.

-Notwithstanding the above, the Board will ensure that appropriate remuneration policies and practices are in place for Non-Executive Directors, Executive Directors (if any from time to time) and senior management (if any from time to time), while having regard to the ASX Recommendations.
-The Board will annually review the allocation and amount of remuneration for Non-executive Directors and will reflect market rates.
+Notwithstanding the above, the Board will ensure that appropriate remuneration policies are practices are in place for non-executive Directors, executive directors (if any from time to time) and senior management (if any from time to time), while having regard to the ASX Recommendations.
+The Board will annually review the allocation and amount of remuneration for non-executive Directors and will reflect market rates.

 The Company has no employees.
 The management of the Company is performed by the Manager who is entitled to be paid management and performance fees.
 The Company pays the Manager a management fee of 1.50% p.a. (plus GST) of the gross value of the investment portfolio.
-The management fee is calculated and paid each month in arrears.
+The management fee is calculated paid each month in arrears.

-In addition, the Manager will be entitled to receive a performance fee from the Company equal to 20% (plus GST) of the investment portfolio's, of the Investment Portfolio's performance over each Calculation Period, subject to a high water mark mechanism which is calculated on a pre-tax basis and, where tests are satisfied.
-Any positive performance fee amounts that are in excess of the minimum performance fee account balance (as defined in the Management Agreement) are paid guarterly.
+In addition, the Manager will be entitled to receive a performance fee from the Company equal to 20% (plus GST) of the investment portfolio's, of the Investment Portfolio's performance over each Calculation Period, subject to a high water mark mechanism which is calculated on a pre-tax basis and, where tests are satisfied, any positive performance fee amounts that are in excess of the minimum performance fee account balance (as defined in the Management Agreement) are paid quarterly.